14thansen/Python-Programming/README.md

-# Python-Programming
+# Python-Programming module 3
-This repository contains the programs I worked on while learning to code in Python 3.
+This module focuses on simple graphics and image processing and designing with classes.